 Sunscreen (50+ recommended)

-Battery
+Battery pack

-Fork or similar utensils for eating
+Fork or similar utensil for eating

-Pillow, earplugs, and eye mask
+Pillow, ear plugs, and eye mask

 What's included: